alexdmoss/runbooks/content/application-2/alerts/newrelic-alerts/_index.md

 - Is Memory saturation growing
 - Has the number of replicas spiked up or down?
 Has it remained there?

-Check the [NewRelic Synthetic Monitors page](https://link/to/newrelic) to find more details about the alert you just saw.
+Check the [NewRelic Monitors page](https://link/to/newrelic) to find more details about the alert you just saw.

 ---